Angela668/Login_Pyhon__Backend/README.md

 # Login_Pyhon__Backend
-# This is tafe school project about a simple login program with a menu of options:
+# This is tafe school project about a simple login program with a menu of options, it is written by Python:
 •	Login – for users who have previously registered.
 Username and password to be checked for validity.
 •	Register – create a new user account.
 •	Passwords – new users given the option to enter their own password or generate one.